cxumol/URLinkCat/README.md

 ## Who wants it?

-You want online bookmark web app if you want to:
+You need it if you want to:
 - Acess personal bookmarks **across browsers and devices**
 - Acess bookmarks **across work and personal accounts**
 - **Share** links with a group of people